 1. Who is Equestrian Art Ltd (EAL)?

 EAL is a private limited company which was born out of the need to better promote the work of the best equestrian artists and satisfy the increasing demand for original contemporary equine art.
-In theten years since its inception, EAL has acquired a ‘stable’ of established internationally known equestrian artists including Neil Cawthorne SEA, Roy Miller SEA AAEA, Martin Williams SEA and Margaret Barrett SEA as well as discovering exciting new talents including Alasdair Banks, Elizabeth Armstrong ASEA, MA and Vineta Sayer ASEA.
+In the eleven years since its inception, EAL has acquired a ‘stable’ of established internationally known equestrian artists including Neil Cawthorne SEA, Roy Miller SEA AAEA, Martin Williams and Terence Gilbert SEA as well as discovering exciting new talents including Alasdair Banks, Elizabeth Armstrong ASEA, MA and Vineta Sayer MA.

-EAL is focused solely on equestrian art – racing, eventing, dressage, hunting and polo.
-It has conducted exhibitions throughout the UK, Ireland and the US and has sold original artworks to over 1000 clients across the globe through its exhibitions and ‘virtual gallery’ on the web.
+EAL is focused solely on original equestrian art – racing, eventing, dressage, hunting and polo.
+It has conducts exhibitions throughout the UK, Ireland and the US and has sold original artworks to over 1200 clients across the globe through its exhibitions and ‘virtual gallery’ on the web.

 2. Will I pay more for my artwork from EAL than from a conventional art gallery?